mikemoraned/talks/talks/multi-lingual-full-stack/presentation.md

 # What

-XPath / SQL / Linq /
+- XPath <-> SQL <-> Rust?
-Ruby / Python
+- What's different / similar?

-"knowing the layout of the room"
+- "knowing the layout of the room"

 ---

 # Why

-Spotting and re-using Patterns
+- Spotting and re-using Patterns
-Perspective "Everything is shit"
+- Perspective: "Computers are shit" ( :-) )
-Bootstrap Value
+- Bootstrap Value
-Problem-focussed
+- Problem-focussed
-Choosing the right language for the job
+- Choosing the right language for the job
-Robust company
+- Building a Robust Company

 ---

 # How

-Trying experiments / characterising options Pigeon-hole test: power + culture
+- Try experiments
+  - example: Svelte, React
+- Characterise options
+  - "Pigeon-hole test": power vs culture
+- Try to "feel the grain"
-When to exit / feeling the grain ("this would be easier / better in Language X / Layer Y") Being a librarian / router
+  - "this would be easier / better in Language X / Layer Y"
+- Be a librarian / router for others

 ---

 # Why Not

-Never the "best" at anything
+- Never the "best" at anything
-Hard for other people to understand what you do: you are the Elephant Can be easy to get distracted by options
+- Hard for other people to understand what you do
+  - you are the Elephant surrounded by the Blind men
+- Can be easy to get distracted by too many options
+- Can get confused
+  - example: C# `yield` != Python generator

 ---

 # Closing

-This is an option for a way to work, not a requirement.
-Being a specialist is still totally fine.
+- This is an option for a way to work, not a recommendation for everyone.
+  - Being a specialist is still totally fine.
+- However: please be proficient in at least two languages.
+  - 2 is very different to 1
+  - Avoid being a Foo programmer.
-Please be proficient in at least two languages.
-1 is very different to 2 . "avoid being a Java programmer".
-Drop your prejudices (something I still struggle with)
+  - Drop your prejudices (something I still struggle with)